 How?

 Drones equipped with high-quality cameras and sensors can collect vast amounts of data about physical assets quickly and efficiently.
-Once the data is collected, it can then be processed using photogrammetry software like Birdi to create detailed 2D orthophoto visualisations and 3D point cloud models for use in digital twin applications.
+Once the data is collected, it can then be processed using G software like to create detailed 2D orthophoto visualizations and 3D point cloud models for use in digital twin applications.

 Photogrammetry is the process of using photographs to create 3D models of physical objects.
 It involves taking multiple overlapping photographs of an object or scene from different angles and then using software like Birdi to stitch the photos together and create a 3D model.
 The resulting model can be used for a variety of purposes, including visualisation, measurement, and analysis.